NVL-Lab/NVL-Lab.github.io/_members/Anna_Moore.md

   email: Mooreae@uab.edu
 ---

-I am an undergraduate student pursuing a bachelor’s in neuroscience at The University of Alabama at Birmingham.
-I am driven in research by a genuine curiosity for the brain and its processes along with the many applications of the field of neuroscience.
+I am an undergraduate student here at the University of Alabama Birmingham simultaneously pursuing an undergraduate degree in neuroscience and a master’s in biomedical science.
+I joined the NVL lab to further my understanding of and gain experience in a neuroengineering and neurobiology environment.
+I am fascinated by anything under the neurobiology umbrella, so I hope to use the skills I gain to pursue a PhD in neurobiology.